MTES-MCT/qualicharge/docs/schemas.md

 ## Static data

-Static data relates to EVSEs metadata to describe them, _e.g._ their location, accessibility, operator, etc. The data schema is documented (in French :fr:) here 👉 [schema.data.gouv.fr/etalab/schema-irve-statique](https://schema.data.gouv.fr/etalab/schema-irve-statique/2.3.1/documentation.html).
+Static data relates to EVSEs metadata to describe them, _e.g._ their location, accessibility, operator, etc. The data schema is documented (in French 🇫🇷) here 👉 [schema.data.gouv.fr/etalab/schema-irve-statique](https://schema.data.gouv.fr/etalab/schema-irve-statique/2.3.1/documentation.html).

 > :bulb: This schema will evolve in time as the European Commission is working on